 - Cost: Monthly plans starting at $6.95; discounted annual plans; 14-day free trial

 - Review: NetSanity Review by Be Web Smart

 OurPact – With OurPact, you can block internet and app usage on a recurring schedule or as needed, all from an app on your iOS device or the web.
 With the new premium version, you can block specific apps either entirely or on a schedule, block texting on both iOS and Android, establish screen time allowance and enable a family locator.
 And, OurPact has a new solution for the scrambled app issue you’ll find with most iOS parental control tools – premium subscribers can use “App Organizer”.

 - Available for: iOS and Android monitoring; Parent app runs on iOS

 - Cost: Free for 1 device with limited features; $1.99/month for up to 10 devices; OurPact premium for all features on up to 20 devices.

 - Review: OurPact Review by Be Web Smart

 - Website: http://ourpact.com/

 PocketGuardian – With PocketGuardian you can monitor texts and social media accounts without feeling like you’re “spying” on your kids.
 The service looks for evidence of inappropriate content such as bullying or sexting and notifies you by e-mail, without revealing the actual content, just that it was sent or received.
-PocketGuardian can monitor web viewing history, iMessage and SMS text messages along with Facebook, Twitter, and Instagram in their basic plan.
-The Plus plan adds support for Kik, Oovoo, Viber, WhatsApp, Whisper, Tinder, and Snapchat!
-Yes Tinder and Snapchat, the only service that does this, to my knowledge.
+PocketGuardian can monitor web viewing history, iMessage and SMS text messages along with Facebook, Twitter, and Instagram along with Kik, Oovoo, Viber, WhatsApp, Whisper, Tinder, and Snapchat stories.

 - Available for: Android, iOS